eugeneegbe/gosql-analyzer/design_doc.md

 This section analyzes the query and returns a bunch of metrics useful to determine how the query can be made efficient such as;

 * Query Analyzer Table
-* Query Response Time Index
+* Query Response Time Index(QRTi)
 * Response Statistics
 * Example Query
 * Explain Query
 * Graphs

-For more information, check the [MySQL Enterprice Monitor](https://www.mysql.com/products/enterprise/query.html)
+For more information, check the [MySQL Enterprise Monitor](https://www.mysql.com/products/enterprise/query.html).